Product Update (11/5/19): Payment Templates4 min read

 Before today’s update, you had to set on instant exchange as a global feature for your account.
-But now, as long as the Automatic Conversion feature is set up, you can instantly convert bitcoin to your local currency on a template-by-template level.
+But now, as long as the Automatic Conversion feature is set up, you can instantly convert Bitcoin to your local currency on a template-by-template level.

-For payment templates, you can now set up promo / discount codes.
+For payment templates, you can now set up promo/discount codes.
 You can set up discounts by either a percentage off the full price or fixed amount.

-Developers section now in navigation bar
+Developers section now in the navigation bar

 We have aggregated our developer tools into a new navigation bar category called, “Developers”.
 You’ll find that the API docs, webhook simulator, and Integrations sections have moved from various locations around the platform into one go-to spot for developers.